 - Marinate the cherries overnight.
 Let the smoked cherries sit in the sugar/water mixture overnight for the best flavor.

-- Aside from your key ingredients, you’ll need a wood smoker, heat proof gloves or tongs for removing the cherries, something for the cherries to be put on in the smoker, a glass, and large ice cubes.
+- Aside from your simple ingredients, you’ll need a wood smoker, heat-proof gloves or tongs for removing the cherries, something for the cherries to be put on in the smoker, a glass, and large ice cubes.

-- Swap out the classic bitters for homemade black walnut bitters for an even deeper unique taste.
+- Swap out the classic bitters for homemade black walnut bitters for a depth of flavor.
+You can also use orange bitters for a more citrusy flavor.

 Smoked Cherry Old Fashioned Cocktail